 - 7,585 posts received from 1,000 to 3,000 social signals

 - 28,571 posts received less than 1,000 social signals

 In other words, less than 1% of all posts have been shared more than 20,000 times.
-However, Forbes performance is the absolute high in the industry.
-According to BuzzSumo, Enterprenuer.com has even less posts that demonstrate an outstanding virality:
+However, Forbes’s performance is an absolute high in the industry.
+According to BuzzSumo, Enterprenuer.com has even fewer posts that demonstrate an outstanding virality:

 Basically, it means that if you can come up with a topic that would have a touch of politics or social life, but keep the conversation within the focus of your business, then the chances of your content piece to go viral increase dramatically.

 For example, here’s a post by Adam Andrzejewski who integrated data from his research in his article.
 He created an interactive map that demonstrates the gap between salaries in the public sector in comparison with any other sector.
 These data caused a resonance, as civil servants pay wages at the expense of taxpayers.